steptan/no_slides/README.md

-# Simple game to test out riak
+# Simple game to learn and experiment with riak

-# To get this running on my macbook...
+## To get this running on my macbook...

 I had to set erlang version, set iex version, set rebar versions for the build.